CartoDB/carto.js/doc/api_methods.md

          });
 {% endhighlight %}

+**Tip:** See [`vis.addOverlay`](#visaddoverlayoptions) for how to define hover actions.

 #### Example (Hover Infowindow)

-The following examples displays how to enable infowindow interactivity with the mouse "hover" action.
+The following example displays how to enable infowindow interactivity with the mouse "hover" action.

 {% highlight html %}
 layer.leafletMap.viz.addOverlay({